expo/expo/docs/pages/versions/v31.0.0/distribution/building-standalone-apps.md

 ### If you choose to build for iOS

-You are given a choice of letting the `exp` client create the necessary credentials for you, while still having a chance to provide your own overrides.
+You are given a choice of letting the `expo` client create the necessary credentials for you, while still having a chance to provide your own overrides.
 Your Apple ID and password is used locally and never saved on Expo's servers.